Double-Bee-24/superhero-database/README.md

-# Star Wars Universe
+# Superhero Database

-Fullstack project for displaying data from the Star Wars universe in tables.
+Fullstack project for displaying superhero data from.
 It uses NestJS, TypeORM with PostgreSQL for the backend and React for the UI.

 ## Prerequisites